 A Quick-Look at some of the ways that Antarctic penguins are suited to their lifestyle.
 Penguins are some of the most successful animals in this extremely cold environment, what are their secrets?.

 A brief introduction to the ways that Antarctic penguins are adapted to their environment.
-15 images with simple captions and QR codes to larger picture pages, single unlinked pages or as a slide-show
+15 images with simple captions and links to the larger picture page as a slide-show.

 2 - Penguins move fastest on snow and ice by "tobogganing" - they lie on their front and push themselves with their feet, they can go faster than you can run.